sekuba/aztecanary/spec.md

 - Epoch index: `slot / epochDuration`.
 - Proposer index: `keccak256(epoch, slot, seed) mod committeeSize`.
 - Duty prediction: iterate slots for current and `lag` epochs using cached committee+seed.

-## Proposer resolution logic
-Call `rollup.getCurrentProposer` at the tx block tag; if it fails or returns empty, we abort processing for that tx and log an error.
-Proposer mismatches vs the deterministic expected proposer are treated as decode issues; attestation checks are skipped in that case.

 ## Attestation resolution logic
 - Prefer `_signers` for membership; fallback to `signatureIndices` bitset for a committee index when `_signers` does not include the validator.